Alexandrp2/Project_Citations_WebSite/README.md

 Nothing is required: this app can be runned without nothing installed !
 How is it possible ?
-* The MongoDB database, the same collection as we create below is stored in a the cloud (Mongo Atlas),
+* The MongoDB database, the same collection as we create below is stored in the cloud (Mongo Atlas),
 * The Flask server is hosted in Microsoft Azure cloud
 * The website has been developed to be used with no other action than launching the `index.html` file (no package, no dependencies to install)